tyfkda/nesemu/README.md

 ## How to play

   * Go to https://tyfkda.github.io/nesemu/
-  * Drag and drop .nes file onto the page, the game will be started.
+  * Drag and drop .nes (or .zip) file onto the page, the game will be started.

 ## Control